sdiehl/stephendiehl.com/posts/category1.md

 categories called **CAT** which does indeed form a category with objects as categories and mappings called functors as morphisms between categories.

-The category of categories is where category theory starts to become interesting.
-More on this in the next post...